Q: Are classes open to beginners / Do I need to be experienced?

 A: It can be.
-However, it is not taught as a martial art in my classes – as we focus on the health, slow exercise and meditative aspect of tai chi.
+However, it is not taught as a martial art in my classes – as we focus on the health, exercise and meditative aspects of tai chi.
 These days most people want to practice it in this way to enhance their health and well-being.

-The Taoist Arts Organisation offer some very good classes in Lincoln (where I first learned Tai Chi, in fact) and Boston which often incorporate the martial art aspect as well as the health aspect of Lee/Li style tai chi.
+If the martial art of Tai Chi interests you – The Taoist Arts Organisation offer some very good classes in Lincoln (where I first learned Tai Chi, in fact) which usually offer the martial art aspect as well as the health aspect of Lee/Li style tai chi.
 (Back to top)